Expedited Passport Services: How to Get Your U.S. Passport Fast in 2026

 • The U.S. Department of State states it can take up to two weeks to arrive.

-Expedited passport service: Infographic titled 'Passport Processing Quick Guide' outlining the steps involved in passport processing from start to finish.
+Infographic titled 'Passport Processing Quick Guide' outlining the steps involved in passport processing from start to finish.
 The sequence includes Document Preparation, Turning in Application, Processing, Shipping, and Finish, each represented by an icon.
 Document preparation is shown as a document with a check mark.
 Application submission options are mail, which varies by location, and in-person.
 Processing times are Routine (4-6 weeks) and Expedited (2-3 weeks, costs $60).
-Shipping is also categorized into Routine and Expedited (1-2 days, costs $21.36).
+Shipping is also categorized into Routine and Expedited (1-3 day delivery for the completed passport book, costs $22.05).
 The final icon is a passport, symbolizing the completion of the process.
-Updated as of March 2025.
+Updated as of December 2025.

 It is possible to receive your expedited passport in under three weeks.